 While Marie was fulfilling her wifely duties and setting fashion trends in the court at Versailles, France was starving.
-While Louis XVI continued to send money abroad to support the Americans in the American Revolution, France’s national debt exploded; taxes grew, settling most unfairly on the poor; and rampant unemployment combined with poor crops meant that by the late 1780s, France was a powder keg of dissension, anger and resentment.
+And while Louis XVI continued to send money abroad to support the Americans in the American Revolution, France’s national debt exploded; taxes grew, settling most unfairly on the poor; and rampant unemployment combined with poor crops meant that by the late 1780s, France was a powder keg of dissension, anger, and resentment.
 And Marie, with her courtly ways, detached Austrian air, and unfortunate proclivity for spending masses of money, became the scapegoat.

-On July 14, 1789, the fuse was lit with the storming of the Bastille; by October, Marie, her husband and her two surviving children were removed from Versailles and moved to the Tuileries in Paris, placed under house arrest.
-In 1792, the King was deposed and the family was imprisoned in the Temple in Marais.
+Things rapidly went downhill for the French royal family after the storming of the Bastille on July 14, 1789; by October, Marie, her husband, and their surviving children were removed from Versailles and moved to the Tuileries in Paris, where they were placed under house arrest.
+In 1792, the King was deposed and the family was imprisoned in the Temple in Le Marais.
+Louis XVI was executed on January 21, 1793; Marie followed 10 months later, on October 16.

-Now Marie Thérèse, the oldest of Marie Antoinette's children, was a true orphan.
-Her parents killed, her brothers and sisters all dead, she was left for a time alone in the Temple prison, before being released at the age of 17 in December of 1795.
-Soon after, she was married to the Duc d'Angoulême, nephew to the new King, the self-styled Louis XVIII, and now heir to the throne of France.
 As the Duchesse d'Angoulême, however, her life did not improve: Her marriage was an unhappy one and never consummated, the tragic circumstances of her early life had left her bitter and angry, and she was to spend most of her life exiled from France.
 She had not inherited her mother’s famed beauty or her grace, though for a time, as her husband’s claim on the throne became even more assured, she bore her mother’s title: Madame la Dauphine.

+In 1830, Marie Thérèse technically did achieve the title of Queen of France—for about 20 minutes, long enough for her husband the Duc to sign the abdication papers.
 She died in October 1851, at the age 72, still in exile.
 In her last testament, she forgave those who’d made her life so miserable, following, she said, the example of her parents.